Factbox: Oil refiners shut plants as demand losses may never return

 (Reuters) - Oil refiners are permanently closing processing plants in Asia and North America and facilities in Europe could be next because of the uncertain prospects for a recovery in fuel demand after the coronavirus pandemic cut consumption.

 The pandemic initially cut global fuel demand 30% and refiners temporarily idled plants.
-But consumption has not returned to pre-pandemic levels and lower travel may be here to stay, leading to the possibility plants may shut permanently.
+But consumption has not returned to pre-pandemic levels and lower travel may be here to stay, leading to the possibility of plants shutting down permanently.

 Here are some of the companies/refineries involved: